 Aphrodite is the dam of Five Kings HsH and Eberlin M, both full brothers by Berlin.
 She had two foals back to back when she was of breeding age.
 Her first foal was born in Holland and sold to France at one day old.
+He is a grand prix jumper in Spain.
 Five Kings HsH was bred and born in the USA.
 This mare has natural talent for the upper level jumping and the pedigree to back her up.
 She is very solid in her build with excellent xrays earing her PROK.

 Her sire Diamant de Semilly carries much of the most important jumping blood in French breeding.
 His father Le Tot has been a legend in France, consistently in the top ten sires in all age classes at Fontainbleau.
 Via Elf III, we find the blood of Ibrahim, who has a hand in the genetics of nearly all the great French sires.
 Performance in 2002 Team World Champion and 9th in individual, Champion of France 2002, team silver medal at the 2003 European Championships.

 His great potential was revealed in 1999 when he was France's 1st Category Champion at the jumping criterium.
 Regularly ranked in international classes since (1st 1999 Saint-Lo GP CSIB, winner of the Stallion World Championship in 1999 Caen CSIA, preselected for the Sydney Olympic Games 2000, 4th in Lummeu and Modena Nations Cups 2001, 8th Munchen and Saint-Lo CSIA, etc.), he arrived at the toop level in 2002: World Champion with the French team (9th in the individual ranking) and France Champion after a great showjumping season (11 clear rounds over 12 in Nations Cups within Rome, Aachen,Donaueschingen).
 He confirmed his abilities in 2003 by winning team silver medal at the European Championships in Donaueschigen.